Here’s a thought… well, a few, in the form of questions…

 If the label listed these conditions would you still choose to consume it?

 How long does it take you to roughly chop a bunch of ingredients and throw it into the slow cooker?
 Or into a food processor if you can’t be bothered dicing?
-Maybe 15minutes, if you were really taking your time… throw in a couple of other ingredients, herbs and spices… another 10-15minutes of cooking attention, let it gently blip away for several hours, and then bottle it up for months worth of sauce?
+Maybe 15minutes, if you were really taking your time… throw in a couple other ingredients, herbs and spices… another 10-15minutes of cooking attention, let it gently blip away for a several hours, and then bottle it up for months worth of sauce?

 How long did that take?